andrzejholda/Service/README.md

 ## SerwisProject
 It's a socialmedia application, where you can add user, find him in datebase and compare with post.
 It's backend for frotn end part.
-At future i will add Unit tests, and uprage this for new functions.
+At future i will add Unit tests, and uprage for new functions.